SPDUK/portfolio/content/blog/javascript-101-variables-and-primitives/index.md

 ### Hoisting and scope for `let` and `const`

-Previously we saw that `var` was hoisted up and we could use reference `name` before it was declared in our code, however with `let` and `const` there's something slightly different, the **decleration** is still hoisted, but can't be accessed until the **assignment** has evaluated.
+Previously we saw that `var` was hoisted up and we could use reference `name` before it was declared in our code, however with `let` and `const` there's something slightly different, the **declaration** is still hoisted, but can't be accessed until the **assignment** has evaluated.

 ```js
 alert(name); // ReferenceError: Cannot access 'name' before initialization